zrvnarmarin/Apartmenify-App-React-Redux-Toolkit-Supabase-/README.md

     d) Supabase - Backened-as-a-service platform which contains all of the app`s data, based of PostgreSQL
     e) Redux Toolkit - my primary state management tool which I use on daily basis, which simplifies builing and managing data, and currently the only one state management system that I use actively.
+    f) React Tables - for managing all the tables

 This application is currently still in progress!